sn3d/artisan/README.md

 }

 # file: backend/MODULE.hcl
-task "go" "build" {
+task "gradle:6.7.0-jdk11" "build" {
-  script = "go build"
+  script = "gradle build"
+  deps = [ "//frontend:build" ]
 }
 ```

 When we run the `backend` build, the Artisan executes tasks for each module
 within an own docker container.
+There is no need to have NPM or Java installed.
-Because there is dependency set, the frontend
+Because there is dependency between backend and frontend, the frontend is build
-is build first and backend last.
+first and backend last.

 ```
 artisan run //backend:build